DuoL/Event_Recommendation_Java/README.md

 1. Online: I've used content-based recommendation algorithm to deal with not too much users at the very beginning.
 2. Offline:
 	2.1 Purify Algorithm: clean the data and format them into a JSON file
-	2.2 Find Peak: find the right time for us to do data analysis when offline
+	2.2 Find Peak: find the right time for us to do data analysis(MapReduce) when offline

 ## Items